kkmoore304/TMDFacebook/README.md

 ![TMDFaceBoos](http://stream1.gifsoup.com/view4/1812355/70s-show-doctor-o.gif)

-TellMeDoctor is brought to you by Team People With Computers.
+TellMeDoctor is brought to you by Kevin Moore.

-People With Computers
+The Team
 ---------------------

 **ME** is: